Z-Y00/scripts/gdb.md

 thread apply all backtrace
 ```
 , GDB will display the backtrace for all the threads; this is handy when you debug a core dump of a multi-threaded program.

+info variables  "All global and static variable names".

+info locals   "Local variables of current stack frame" (names and values), including static variables in that function.

+info args   "Arguments of the current stack frame" (names and values).